Unions, intersections and a one-shot quantum joint typicality lemma: The one-shot classical quantum joint typicality lemma

 which should be accepted with as low probability as possible.
 The distribution $q_S(\cdot)$ is a product of the marginals on $\cX_S$ and $\cX_{[k] \setminus S}$ conditioned on $\cX_{[c]}$, which gives rise to the name of conditional joint typicality lemma.
 For each $S \subseteq [k]$, one can take the optimal test for the above task, and then take the intersection of all the tests.
 The preceding lemma is a generalisation of the classical conditional joint typicality lemma with intersection, where the conditioning system continues to be classical but the remaining systems are allowed to be quantum.
 That is why we call it the one-shot classical quantum joint typicality lemma, intersection case.

-In the important special case where there is no classical system i.e. $c = 0$, we get the following corollary of Lemma~\ref{lem:cqtypical}. \begin{corollary}[Quant. joint typ. lem., intersec. case] Let $\cH$, $\cL$ be Hilbert spaces.
-Let $k$ a positive integer.
+When there is no classical system, i.e. $c = 0$, Lemma~\ref{lem:cqtypical} simplifies to the following statement. \begin{corollary}[Quant. joint typ. lem., intersec. case] Let $\cH$, $\cL$ be Hilbert spaces.
+Let $k$ be a positive integer.
 Let $A_1 \cdots A_k$ be a $k$-partite system where each $A_i$ is isomorphic to $\cH$.
 Let $\rho$ be a quantum state in $A_{[k]}$.
 Consider the {\em augmented} $k$-partite system $A'_1 \cdots A'_k$ where each $A'_i \cong A''_i \otimes \cL$, and each $A''_i$ is defined as

 Below, $\vecl$ denotes a computational basis vector of $\cL^{\otimes [k]}$.
 Let $\frac{\one^{\cL^{\otimes k}}}{|\cL|^{k}}$ denote the completely mixed state on $k$ tensor copies of $\cL$.
 View $ \rho^{A_{[k]}} \otimes (\ketbra{0})^{(\C^2)^{\otimes k}} \otimes \frac{\one^{\cL^{\otimes k}}}{|\cL|^{k}} $ as a state in $A'_{[k]}$ under the natural embedding viz. the embedding in the $i$th system is into the first summand of $A''_i$ defined above tensored with $\cL$.